Non-linear editing: The 1990s

 Inspired by the success of Media 100, members of the Premiere development team left Adobe to start a project called "Keygrip" for Macromedia.
 Difficulty raising support and money for development led the team to take their non-linear editor to the NAB Show.
 After various companies made offers, Keygrip was purchased by Apple as Steve Jobs wanted a product to compete with Adobe Premiere in the desktop video market.
 At around the same time, Avid—now with Windows versions of its editing software—was considering abandoning the Macintosh platform.
-Apple released Final Cut Pro in 1999, and despite not being taken seriously at first by professionals, it has evolved into a serious competitor to entry level's Avid's systems.
+Apple released Final Cut Pro in 1999, and despite not being taken seriously at first by professionals, it has evolved into a serious competitor to entry-level Avid systems.

 DV

 Another leap came in the late 1990s with the launch of DV-based video formats for consumer and professional use.
 With DV came IEEE 1394 (FireWire/iLink), a simple and inexpensive way of getting video into and out of computers.
 Users no longer had to convert video from analog to digital—it was recorded as digital to start with—and FireWire offered a straightforward way to transfer video data without additional hardware.
 With this innovation, editing became a more realistic proposition for software running on standard computers.
-It enabled desktop editing producing high-quality results at a fraction of the cost of earlier systems.
+It enabled desktop editing, producing high-quality results at a fraction of the cost of earlier systems.